pyeventsourcing/eventsourcing/docs/topics/process.rst

 A process application, specifically an aggregate combined with a policy in a process application, could function effectively as a "saga", or "process manager", or "workflow manager".
-That is, it could effectively control a sequence of steps involving other aggregates in other bounded contexts, steps that might otherwise be controlled with a "long-lived transaction".
+That is, it could effectively cause a sequence of steps involving other aggregates in other applications, steps that might otherwise be controlled with a "long-lived transaction".
 It could 'maintain the state of the sequence and determine the next processing step based on intermediate results', to quote a phrase from Enterprise Integration Patterns.
+These terms ("saga", "process manager", etc.) can be used here as names for things we already have, but they add nothing in particular, since any reliable behaviour can be coded with combinations of events sourced aggregates and application policies.
 Exceptional "unhappy path" behaviour can be implemented as part of the logic of the application.

 Example